linuxguist/HTML-Quiz-Application-With-Timer-And-Points/README.md

 This application is useful For All Students & Teachers.

-It can work offline, without needing an Internet Connection.
+It works offline, without needing an Internet Connection.

-Also, run this application on your internet browsers in Kiosk mode, for maximum security.
+Also, run this application on your internet browsers in Kiosk mode, for maximum secrecy.
 For details, please refer : https://ostechnix.com/launch-web-browsers-in-kiosk-mode-full-screen-from-cli/

 A Completely Free Kiosk Operating System is also available at : https://porteus-kiosk.org/